fizyomustafa/fizyomustafa/README.md

 ## I'm a Full Stack Developer 🚀 and Writer ✍ !
 - 🔭 I’m currently looking a good chance as Front-end Developer or FullStack Developer;
 - ❤️ I'm the best of React JS as Frontend & Pyhton Django as Backend
-- 🌱 I’m currently learning 😂
+- 🌱 I’m currently learning and deploying GITHUB, HEROKU and NETLİFY Projects 😂
 - 👯 I’m looking to collaborate with other developer 👩‍💻 and mobile app designers 🎨
 - 🤔 I’m looking for help with Flutter front-end developer
 - 🥅 2022 Goals: Developing an app to be heard in the world 🌎 and learning artificial intelligence 🤖